luapower/website/www/md/get-involved.md

 ### The License

+__NOTE:__ This only concerns Lua modules that are not `Public Domain`.

-  * add `license: XXX` to the header of your main doc (foo.md)
+  * add `license: ...` to the header of your main doc
   * put the full license file in csrc/foo/LICENSE|COPYING[.*]
-  * the default license in absence of a license tag is Public Domain
+  * the default license in absence of a license tag is Public Domain.

 ### Versioning